Size ranking: 37th

 A constellation representing the mythical bird that supposedly was reborn from its own ashes.
-It is the largest of the 12 constellations invented at the end of the 16th century by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman.
+It is the largest of the 12 figures invented at the end of the 16th century by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman.
 As with all the Keyser and de Houtman constellations it was first depicted on a globe by Petrus Plancius in 1598 and first appeared in print on the 1603 Uranometria atlas of Johann Bayer.
 The constellation lies near the southern end of the river Eridanus, and its brightest star, Alpha Phoenicis, is of magnitude 2.4.

 Phoenix, the multi-coloured bird that ended its life on a funeral pyre, seen in the Uranographia of Johann Bode (1801).